JoshSinyor/review-04-03-2022/README.md

 6. The user should be able to override the default limits.
 7. There may be corrupted inputs within an array which are not positive integers.
 If one is encountered, an error (`Error "Sound waves are not parsed correctly"`) should be raised.
 8. There may be a corrupted input which is not an array.
 If this is encountered, the same error (`Error "Sound waves are not parsed correctly"`) should be raised.
+9. This program needs to be run on streamed music, so it should process a full second of music (44,100 frequencies) in under 100ms.

 ### Input/Output Table